avian-digital-forensics/avian-scripts/_root/inapp-scripts/automation-scripts/script_descriptions.md

 * *:scoping_query* - only runs for items matching this query.
 If left out, script will run on all items.

-### Settings
-Settings in *italics* are optional.
-* :root_directory - the path to the Avian scripts main directory.
-* :num_descendants_metadata_key - the name of the custom metadata given to items by the NumberOfDescendants script.
-* :report_path - where to place the finished report.
-* *:scoping_query* - only runs for items matching this query.

 ## Tag Exchange Emails with Duplicates (NOT TESTED)
 Key: 'tag_exchange_emails_with_duplicates'